Should Soccer Players take Creatine?

 “Creatine is a performance enhancer, so there must be a catch, right?!”

-You can find creatine naturally in the foods we eat, so it’s definitely safe to supplement in moderate amounts!
+Well, you can find creatine naturally in the foods we eat, so it’s definitely safe to supplement in moderate amounts!
 Some may worry that it causes water retention, dehydration, and muscle cramping in the short term.
 However, these effects may only occur during the initial loading phase and will eventually fade away with the constant consumption of creatine.
-This is why I recommend a lower dosage/longer duration loading phase!
+This is why I recommend a lower dosage and longer duration loading phase!

 Creatine was also thought to impair liver or kidney function, but this is not the case in healthy individuals who stick to the recommended dose of 3-5 g per day.
 Finally, female athletes may be wary of how this supplement will impact their health and performance.
 There is overwhelming evidence that creatine supplementation may be beneficial throughout their lifetime, from reducing symptoms of depression to improving pregnancy outcomes in addition to enhancing athletic performance!